 Once you have gone through every question, return to the ones you marked as guesses, and give each a little more thought.
 If the answer still doesn’t seem apparent, try to move on to another question that might be easier for you.
 You can even use this strategy in combination with the game plan for achieving your target score, by skipping only the number of questions that you can afford to get wrong on your first pass in order to achieve your target score.
-To learn more about the Two-Passes Strategy, visit Khan Academy’s website.
+You can learn more about the Two-Passes Strategy on the Khan Academy website.

 5. Be Familiar With Informational Graphics

 There are very few hard skills that will be valuable on every section of the SAT.
 This isn’t surprising since each section is designed to assess your skills in a particular subject area.
-For example, the Writing and Language test places a heavy emphasis on grammar.
-The Reading test assesses your ability to comprehend what you’ve read.
-The Math test measures your number sense and computational thinking.
+For example, the Writing and Language test places a heavy emphasis on grammar; the Reading test assesses your ability to comprehend what you’ve read; and the Math test measures your number sense and computational thinking.